Good Luck, Have Fun, Don't Die: Reception

-Peter Debruge of Variety called the film "an unapologetically irreverent, wildly inventive, end-is-nigh take on the time-loop movie," and stated that "It takes a virtuoso of [Verbinski's] caliber to execute on the movie’s intricate “Everything Everywhere All at Once”-level imagination, even if the gonzo idea man here is actually [screenwriter] Robinson."
+Peter Debruge of Variety called the film "an unapologetically irreverent, wildly inventive, end-is-nigh take on the time-loop movie", and stated that "It takes a virtuoso of [Verbinski's] caliber to execute on the movie's intricate Everything Everywhere All at Once-level imagination, even if the gonzo idea man here is actually [screenwriter] Robinson."
+Tim Grierson of ScreenDaily.com refers to the Robinson and Verbinsky work as a "glib" and "gonzo AI satire", noting that the film "diagnoses an important societal ill" and that "Verbinski’s visual acumen makes the most of th[e] colourful, bloody romp", but that it fails to develop its characters, instead using them to "mock our [phone] obsession... and... people’s inability to interact with the real world", concluding that the film "doesn’t have enough of a human element".